saatvik-29/bankfrontend/WHATSAPP_SETUP.md

 - [ ] Privacy Policy is publicly accessible at `/privacy-policy`
 - [ ] Terms of Service is publicly accessible at `/terms`
+- [ ] Data Deletion page is publicly accessible at `/data-deletion`
 - [ ] Business is verified on Facebook Business Manager
 - [ ] Phone number is verified and active
 - [ ] Webhook is configured and responding correctly